isc-tdyar/iris-fhirsqlbuilder-dbt-integratedml/README.md

 ### FHIR SQL Builder

-For your convenience, this project contains preloaded data in the FHIR Server.
+Synthea is required on your system to generate the patient data.
+For your convenience, pre-generated data is available on Amazon AWS S3 in a public bucket.

-Preloaded data is available in the following folder.
+Scripts to generate or copy the pre-generated data are provided in the following folder

-`data/fhir`
+`code/scripts`

-#### Configure an FHIR Repository to analyze
+#### Configure a FHIR Repository to analyze

 Once IRIS is up and running, go to the FHIR SQL Builder and generate the SQL statements for the FHIR Server.